whitneyburton/portfolios/students/1603/robert-jaeger/20160429-robert-jaeger-m1.markdown

 ### Work

-I was in the Echo group for 1603.
+I was in the Echo group.
 The individual projects I completed were: Mastermind, Recommendations, Sorting Suite, and Battleship.
 I completed all of the individual projects with scores of a 3 or above.

 #### Mastermind